 Cut the carrots, onions and peppers into strips/slices/chunks.
 Peel the prawns and cut the salmon into squares.
 In a saucepan, simmer the onions and carrots over low heat in a little margarine.
 Then add the archipelago soup, any amount of cooking cream and a splash of lobster stock.

 Add the peppers and salmon and cook for about 15 minutes.
 Towards the end, add the prawns and crayfish tails.
-These are already done and just need to be warmed up.
-If you want to add olives to the soup, add them as well.
+These are already ready and just need to be warmed up.
+If you want to add olives to the soup, add these too.
 Season at the end with saffron.

 Serve with